-If the school must be closed or the opening delayed because of inclement weather or other conditions, the school will notify the local radio and television stations.
+If the school must be closed or the opening delayed because of inclement weather or other conditions, the school will notify the local television stations.
 In addition, a broadcast telephone message will be made to the primary telephone number on file with the High School Operations main office.

 Parents and students are responsible for knowing about emergency closing and delays.
 (In case of inclement weather, it is necessary for 5 out the 8 school districts to have school closings for CVCC to be closed.)
 When a student's associate school is closed due to inclement weather and CVCC remains open, the student is excused from attending CVCC that day.
+When a home school has a teacher in-service day, those students are required to attend CVCC and transportation will be provided.
 Student safety is our primary concern, therefore if the parent/guardian believes weather conditions make it unsafe for their student to attend CVCC, the parent or guardian must call the CVCC attendance office, 440-746-8288.
 Pursuant to ORC 3301-69-02, the superintendent has authority to excuse students for inclement weather.